-susan pui san lok, Research Fellow
+susan pui san lok, Reader in Fine Art

 susan pui san lok is an artist, writer, and an editor of the Journal of Visual Culture.
 Since the 1990s, her exhibition and publication projects have ranged across installation, moving image, sound, performance and text, evolving out of interests in notions of nostalgia and aspiration, place and migration, translation and diaspora.

-Recent projects include Altar Notes (2012), a short play premiered at Hong Kong's Yuen Long Theatre as part of a cycle of nine 'micro-dramas' commissioned and produced between Hong Kong, Beijing and London; Lightness (2012), a multi-channel work commissioned and curated by Film and Video Umbrella and De La Warr Pavilion, funded by the Wellcome Trust; and Citius, Altius (2012), a single-channel video commissioned for the Samsung IOC Olympics Media Art Collection, screened at De La Warr Pavilion and exhibited at the Holden Gallery, Manchester, as part of AND Festival (Abandon Normal Devices).
+Projects include Altar Notes (2012), a short play premiered at Hong Kong's Yuen Long Theatre as part of a cycle of nine 'micro-dramas' commissioned and produced between Hong Kong, Beijing and London; Lightness (2012), a multi-channel work commissioned and curated by Film and Video Umbrella and De La Warr Pavilion, funded by the Wellcome Trust; and Citius, Altius (2012), a single-channel video commissioned for the Samsung IOC Olympics Media Art Collection, screened at De La Warr Pavilion and exhibited at the Holden Gallery, Manchester, as part of AND Festival (Abandon Normal Devices).
 Faster, Higher (2008) was commissioned by Film and Video Umbrella and the BFI; DIY Ballroom / Live (2007-8) was a Cornerhouse Bigger Picture national touring commission; and Golden (2005-7) was an exhibition/residency at Beaconsfield, London, and Chinese Arts Centre, Manchester.

 She has featured in various group exhibitions including at Café Gallery Projects, SPACE Triangle, Hanmi Gallery and the Hayward Gallery, all in London; regionally in the UK at De La Warr Pavilion, Bexhill, Hatton Gallery, Newcastle, Holden Gallery, Manchester, and the Gallery at Winchester Discovery Centre, Hampshire; and internationally at Shanghai Duolun Moma and 798 Space, Beijing; Gallery 4A and Art Gallery New South Wales, Australia; and SITE Sante Fe, New Mexico.